elmtree-askmo/cloudcannon-app/content/posts/the-science-behind-study-music-your-brain-s-best-study-buddy.md

 Remember: The best study music is the one that helps you focus without becoming the focus itself.

 *<br>Download QuickTakes on the Apple App Store and Google Play Store, or sign up online at QuickTakes.io.
-Check out the* [*QuickTakes Spotify*](https://open.spotify.com/user/317iuopw7yk2ncum6bq4otwpzmo4?si=5159bd0ff957425a) *for curated study playlists across genres!*
+Check out the* <a href="https://open.spotify.com/user/317iuopw7yk2ncum6bq4otwpzmo4?si=5159bd0ff957425a" target="_blank" rel="noopener"><em>QuickTakes Spotify</em></a> *for curated study playlists across genres!*